srina1h/RetinalOCT/README.md

 1. Models took 4.5 hours each to train
 2. Trained on kaggle basic kernel using Nvidia P-100 class GPU

-## Consolidated results and comparisons
+## Consolidated results and comparison

 Please refer to the full project report.